NoLooseEnds/the-last-nfo-viewer/README.md

     ```
 2.  **Verify Permissions**: The plugin is sandboxed.
 If it fails to read your settings, ensure you have run the main application at least once.

-### QuickLook Limitations
-If you installed via Homebrew or downloaded the zip, the QuickLook plugin might show a blank window or fail to load due to macOS strict security requirements for App Extensions in ad-hoc signed apps.

-To fix this, you can try:
-1. Moving the app to `/Applications`.
-2. Running: `xattr -cr /Applications/The\ Last\ NFO\ Viewer.app`
-3. Reloading QuickLook: `qlmanage -r`

-If it still doesn't work, compiling the app from source using Xcode will guarantee the QuickLook plugin works on your machine.

 ## License
 See [LICENSE](LICENSE) file.